Trump says cyberattack 'under control,' plays down Russian role - RFI

 "I have been fully briefed and everything is well under control," Trump tweeted in his first public comments on the hack, adding that "Russia Russia Russia is the priority chant when anything happens" and suggesting without offering evidence that China "may" also be involved.

-"There could also have been a hit on our ridiculous voting machines during the election, which is now obvious that I won big, making it an even more corrupted embarrassment for the USA," he added, in his latest baseless allegation of mass fraud in the November 3 vote, which was won by Democrat Joe Biden.

-Trump's response came a day after Secretary of State Mike Pompeo said in an interview that the attack -- which cyber experts say could have far-reaching impact and take months to unravel -- was "pretty clearly" Russia's work.
+Trump's response was in sharp contradiction to comments a day earlier from Secretary of State Mike Pompeo about both the source and the severity of the attack.
+Pompeo had said the breach -- which cyber experts say could have far-reaching impact and take months to unravel -- was "pretty clearly" Russia's work.

-"There was a significant effort to use a piece of third-party software to essentially embed code inside of US government systems," Pompeo told the Mark Levin Show on Friday.

-He was referring to widely used security software from Texan firm SolarWinds.
+"There was a significant effort to use a piece of third-party software to essentially embed code inside of US government systems," Pompeo told interviewer Mark Levin, alluding to widely used security software from Texas firm SolarWinds.

 "This was a very significant effort," Pompeo added, "and I think it's the case that now we can say pretty clearly that it was the Russians that engaged in this activity."

-The US Cybersecurity and Infrastructure Security Agency, without identifying the source of the hack, said Thursday that the attack poses a "grave risk" and that thwarting it would be "highly complex."
+The US Cybersecurity and Infrastructure Security Agency said Thursday that the attack poses a "grave risk" and thwarting it would be "highly complex."
+It did not identify those behind it.

-President-elect Joe Biden has expressed "great concern" over the breach while Senator Mitt Romney, a Republican, blamed Russia and slammed what he called the "inexcusable silence" from the White House.
+On Friday, Senator Marco Rubio, a prominent Republican, tweeted that "the methods used to carry out the cyberhack are consistent with Russian cyber operations," while adding that it was crucial to be certain.

+"We can't afford to be wrong on attribution, because America must retaliate, and not just with sanctions."

 Microsoft said Thursday that it had notified more than 40 customers hit by the malware, which security experts say could allow attackers unfettered network access to key government systems and electric power grids and other utilities.